Revision, as of September 17, 2025

 5.1(D) Treasurer

-The Treasurer shall have custody of all accounts and funds belonging to the Federation, subject to the approval and order of the Board of Trustees, and perform such duties ordinarily performed by such office and such duties as from time to time may be assigned by the President.
+The Treasurer shall have custody of all accounts and funds belonging to Federation, subject to the approval and order of the Board of Trustees, and perform such duties ordinarily performed by such office and such duties as from time to time may be assigned by the President.
 The Treasurer shall render to the President and the Board of Trustees, at its regular meetings, an account of the financial condition of the Federation.
-The Treasurer shall serve as the Chairperson of the Finance Committee and a standing member of the Financial Resource Development (FRD) Committee.
+The Treasurer shall serve as the Chairperson of the Finance Committee

 5.1(E) Secretary